petervislocky/weatherApp/README.md

 5. Add the exe file to PATH and enjoy!

 ## Usage
-As of right now the program accepts one argument, that being the -l or --location flag, use this option to specify the location to show the weather for.
-If not specified the program will just prompt you for the location, aside from that, that's it!
+Supports the `-l` or `--location` flag, use this option to specify the location to show the weather for.
+If not specified the program will just prompt you for the location.
+`-m` or `--metric` flag converts all output units to metric, conversely the `-i` or `--imperial` flag is used for imperial units *however* imperial units is the default so this flag is unnecessary and is just there for clarity's sake.
 Hope you enjoy!